Modification brings EVS 188.8.131.52 into compliance with VVSG 1.0

-Silver Spring, Md. – The Election Assistance Commission today certified Election Systems & Software’s (ES&S) EVS 184.108.40.206 voting system, verifying its compliance with current federal voting system standards.
-The EVS 220.127.116.11 is a modification to the previously certified EVS 18.104.22.168 voting system.
+Silver Spring, Md. – The Election Assistance Commission has certified Election Systems & Software’s (ES&S) EVS 184.108.40.206 voting system, verifying its compliance with current federal voting system standards.
+The EVS 220.127.116.11 is a modification to the Omaha-based company’s previously certified EVS 18.104.22.168 voting system.
 The determination came after a thorough test campaign conducted by EAC and NTS Huntsville.

-Among the EVS 22.214.171.124 modifications certified by the EAC was the addition of the new DS450, a mid-range central count scanner.
-In addition, the EAC certified an update to the system’s cryptographic modules to meet VVSG requirements, added an external barcode scanner used for ballot activation on the ExpressVote, as well as included an update that provides the ability for a two column display to the ExpressVote.
+Among the EVS 22.214.171.124 modifications certified by the EAC were function upgrades, software fixes, the addition of software to enhance usability and replacement of election system hardware parts that are nearing end-of-life.
 The EVS 126.96.36.199 voting system combines paper-based voting with touch screen technology.
 It produces an independent voter-verifiable paper record that is digitally scanned for tabulation.
 The system is designed to provide accessibility to voters with disabilities, include those who are blind or hearing impaired.
 It also has the capability of serving voters who speak six languages, including English, Spanish, Chinese, Korean, Japanese and Hindi.

 The EVS 188.8.131.52 is the 17th ES&S voting system certified as meeting federal standards, including modifications.
 This system meets the Voluntary Voting System Guidelines 1.0 (VVSG 1.0) established in 2005.
-At least 47 states now use the EAC’s Testing and Certification program in some way when deciding which voting system to procure.
-Today’s modification marks the 37th EAC certification completed in coordination with 5 voting system vendors.
+Today’s modification marks the 38th certification completed by the EAC.

 Last year marked the 10th anniversary of the EAC’s Testing and Certification program, which is the most successful and most implemented voting machine testing and certification program in the nation.
 The Testing and Certification program was a requirement of the Help America Vote Act of 2002, legislation that created the EAC and mandated that the commission provide certification, decertification, and recertification of voting systems, as well as the accreditation of voting system testing laboratories.
 This legislation marked the first time the federal government funded these activities, a step that allowed states to procure new certified voting systems without the added expense of independent testing and certification.